-Knowing how to learn to this depth is key because once you know what style you use, you can then develop a learning process to be a more effective learner.
+Knowing how to learn to this depth is vital because once you know what style you use, you can then develop a learning process to be a more effective learner.

 1. Improve Your Memory

-Learning doesn’t only require that we learn information, but also to retain it.
+Learning doesn’t only require that we learn information, but to retain it.
 If we are to learn something, we will have to learn and relearn.
-This means recalling and having a strong memory to retain that information.
+This means recalling and having a sharp memory to keep that information.

 2. Keep Learning and Practicing New Things

 Learning a new skill takes time, but there is nothing wrong with learning a few other things.
-In fact, one article published in Nature reported those who juggled between learning different topics increased their gray matter; and gray matter is associated with visual memory.
+International Journal of Science – Nature: Changes in grey matter induced by training reported that those who juggled between learning different topics increase their gray matter which is associated with visual memory

 3. Learn in Many Ways

-While we have our own go-to style, delving in other types of learning can be good.
+While we have our own go-to style, delving into other types and stages of learning can be useful.
 If you learn by listening to podcasts, why not try rehearsing information verbally or visually?

-It’s not going to be great at first, but by improving your skill to describe what you learned orally, you are further cementing the knowledge in your mind.
+It will not start great, but by improving your skill to describe what you learned orally, you are further cementing the knowledge in your mind.

 4. Teaching What You Learned to Others

-It doesn’t have to be in a tutoring situation, but this method is still a solid way for two people to grow.
+It doesn’t have to be in a tutoring situation, but this method is still a reliable way for two people to grow.

-Regardless of learning styles, we retain the information we tell others more effectively than if we kept it to ourselves.
+Regardless of learning styles, we retain the information we tell others more effectively than if we keep it to ourselves.
 Was there a random fact you told someone a few months ago?
-You’ll have better odds of remembering that information than others because you brought it to someone.
+You are more likely to remember that information because you brought it up to someone.